-- 3 To register the macro, choose Debug>Macros to open the Macro Configuration dialog box and add your macro file to the list Selected Macro Files.
-Click Register and your macro function will appear in the list Registered Macros.
-Close the dialog box. - 4 To set a code breakpoint, click the Toggle Breakpoint button on the first statement within the function fact in your application source code.
+- 3 To register the macro, choose View>Macros>Macro Registration to open the Macro Registration window and add your macro file to the list.
+Select the file to register it.
+Your macro function will appear in the Debugger Macros window. - 4 To set a code breakpoint, click the Toggle Breakpoint button on the first statement within the function fact in your application source code.
 Choose View>Breakpoints to open the Breakpoints window.
 Select your breakpoint in the list of breakpoints and choose the Edit command from the context menu. - 5 To connect the log macro function to the breakpoint, type the name of the macro function, logfact(), in the Action field and click Apply.
 Close the dialog box. - 6 Execute your application source code.
 When the breakpoint is triggered, the macro function will be executed.
-You can see the result in the Log window.

-- Note that the expression in the Action field is evaluated only when the breakpoint causes the execution to really stop.
-If you want to log a value and then automatically continue execution, you can either: - Use a Log breakpoint, see Log breakpoints dialog box, page 119 - Use the Condition field instead of the Action field.
-For an example, see Performing a task and continuing execution, page 110. - 7 You can easily enhance the log macro function by, for instance, using the \\fmessage statement instead, which will print the log information to a file.
-For information about the \\fmessage statement, see Formatted output, page 226.
+You can see the result in the Log window. - Note that the expression in the Action field is evaluated only when the breakpoint causes the execution to really stop.
+If you want to log a value and then automatically continue execution, you can either: - Use a Log breakpoint, see Log breakpoints dialog box, page 124 - Use the Condition field instead of the Action field.
+For an example, see Performing a task and continuing execution, page 116. - 7 You can easily enhance the log macro function by, for instance, using the fmessage statement instead, which will print the log information to a file.
+For information about the fmessage statement, see Formatted output, page 235.